d3v1an7/macos-fresh/README.md

 ```

 This will install the tools required to run the script, and download this repo to `~/.fresh`.

+I _highly_ recommend getting familiar with what's in `~/.fresh/config.yaml` before proceeding further.
+Feel free to remove chunks you aren't interested in (i.e. `.misc.font`) and update any values that aren't to your liking.

-Once you're happy with what's in `~/.fresh/config.yaml`, run:
+Once you're happy, run:
 ``` sh
 ~/.fresh/bin/fresh
 ```